Vijayabaskar56/redicalstart-student-attedence/StudentRecord/server/README.md

 -
 - Finally, it starts the server on a specified port.
 -

-## Environment Variables
+- Environment Variables:

-The application uses the following environment variables for its database configuration:

-- `DB_HOST`: The hostname of the MySQL server.
-Default is `localhost`.
-- `DB_USER`: The username to connect to the MySQL server.
-Default is `root`.
+- - DEV_USERNAME: The username for the development database.
-- `DB_PASS`: The password to connect to the MySQL server.
-Default is `root1437`.
+- - DEV_PASSWORD: The password for the development database.
-- `DB_NAME`: The name of the MySQL database.
-Default is `student`.
+- - DEV_DATABASE: The name of the development database.

-These environment variables are stored in a `.env` file.
-Here's an example:
+- - DEV_HOST: The host of the development database.
+- - PORT: The port on which the server will run.
 -
 - API Endpoints:
 - - GET /api/healthcheck: Returns the status of the database.